SDGs wheel SDGs wheel

 Eirini Gallou

-Teaching Fellow, Centre for Sustainable Development, University of Strathclyde
+Teaching Fellow, Centre for Sustainable development, University of Strathclyde

 Jim Milton